 The easiest ‘bend’ is to define a psycho-type more broadly – so that it includes more people.
 And the easiest way to do this is to put the disorder or a ‘spectrum’ so that everyone has it.

-Another dodge is classify people into a type even though they only exhibit some of the type’s supposedly ‘known’ characteristics – sometimes this can be as few as 4/9!
+Another dodge is classify people into a type even when they only exhibit some of the type’s supposedly ‘known’ characteristics.
+Sometimes, this can be as few as 4/9!

-Broadening classifications like this ensures that marginal cases can’t escape diagnosis.
+Broadening catchment in ways like this ensures that marginal cases can’t escape diagnosis.
 But it also means that vast numbers of quite ordinary people with life problems, especially children, are diagnosed too.
-In 2021, everyone, literally everyone, can be identified as a ‘type’ or placed on one spectrum or another.
-You just need to interpret their behaviour selectively.
+Today, everyone, literally everyone, can be identified as belonging to one or more ‘types’.
+We can all be on ‘the spectrum’… We just need to interpret our behaviour selectively.

 Broadening the disorder categories has also made multiple diagnoses possible.
-So, if John isn’t doing stuff that makes him an autistic on a given day, he’s probably doing stuff that fits him into one of the other psycho-types – ADHD, for example.
-In a world where medical diagnosis is entirely subjective, there is no escape.
+So, if John isn’t doing stuff that fits with him being autistic on a given day, he’s probably doing stuff that fits him into one of the other psycho-types – ADHD, for example.
+In a world where stereotyping and diagnosis is entirely subjective, there is no escape.